-Manhattanhenge are days when the sun lines up with Manhattan’s crosstown street grid.
-The name was coined by astrophysicist Neil deGrasse Tyson, Director of the Hayden Planetarium at the American Museum of Natural History.
+Manhattanhenge occurs on days when the sunset or sunrise lines up with Manhattan’s crosstown street grid between 14th St and 155th St. The name was coined by astrophysicist Neil deGrasse Tyson, Director of the Hayden Planetarium at the American Museum of Natural History.

-Manhattanhenge sunset happens twice in summer.
-The first days just happen to be around Memorial Day and baseball’s All Star Break.
+Manhattanhenge happens twice in summer.
+It brackets the summer solstice.
+The first days just happen to be around Memorial Day and Major League Baseball’s All Star Break.

 Best Manhattanhenge Viewing Spots

 Wide cross streets are the best viewing spots.
 Go at least an hour early if you want to get a good spot.
-The best spots get crowded.
+One of the best spots to see it is Fifth Avenue at 41st St, but it gets crowded.

 - 79th Street